 Datacoral provides data infrastructure essentials so that its customers can focus on doing what they do best: applying domain-specific knowledge in creating customer-specific solutions.

 With Datacoral taking care of the data infrastructure (running the UDFs in a container that would run Python), Jyve could then focus on writing the appropriate input SQL script taking into account business logic, such as removing user geo-points when users were working on the job, and applying geospatial indexing techniques for grouping coordinates in its Python script.
 Better yet, deploying this pipeline on Jyve’s side was as simple as writing the appropriate SQL and python scripts (examples below) and pushing the files with a few Datacoral CLI commands.
 This was made self-serve with clear instructions available in the documentation.
 With Batch Compute materialized views already compatible with existing Datacoral DAGs, querying from the distilled user location data alongside production data unlocked a myriad of opportunities for downstream users to perform complex geolocation analysis without having to wrangle the upstream mobile data, opportunities such as correlating the density of Jyvers around a kilometer radius of a store to increased spend or improving on already existing notification ranking model.

-- Input Redshift Table: store (synced from Postgres by Datacoral)
+- Input table from Amazon Redshift: store (synced from Postgres by Datacoral)